visualopsholdings/nodes-devops/manuals/OPERATIONS.md

 ![Enter full name](images/enter-full-name.png)

 Click "Login" and anothert dialog will be presented which provides you with your VID.
 It's already on the clipboard so you can just save it somewhere.
-Remmeber you will need this!!!!
+Remember you will need this!!!!

 ![Save the VID](images/save-vid.png)